 Hoop stress is also perturbed by the hemodynamic changes that occur with AV fistula creation; however, it has not been subject to as much study as shear stress.
 With the increase in diameter and blood pressure, hoop stress increases.
 To restore hoop stress toward its baseline conditions, the thickness of the wall of the vein increases [1,9].

 It is important to realize that the changes occur in the artery feeding the fistula as well as the vein that becomes the AV fistula .
 Failure of arterial maturation can also result in failure of the AV fistula.

-EVALUATION OF THE NEWLY CREATED AV FISTULA — Prospective studies of objective measures of AV fistula maturity suggest that whether or not an AV fistula will become clinically usable for dialysis is apparent relatively early in the postoperative period [2,11-14].
-Based on these studies, it is recommended that a newly created AV fistula be evaluated clinically for maturation no later than four to six weeks following surgery [15,16].
+Timing — Studies of AV fistula maturity suggest that whether or not an AV fistula will become clinically usable for dialysis is apparent relatively early in the postoperative period [2,11,14-16].
+Based upon these studies, a newly created AV fistula should be evaluated clinically for maturation no later than four to six weeks following surgery [17,18].
 Because these patients are either at risk of having to start dialysis with a catheter or are already dialyzing with a catheter, waiting a longer period of time is difficult to justify.
-(See 'First cannulation' below and 'Objective criteria for maturation' below.)

 Examination routine — The physical examination of a newly created AV fistula is facilitated by following a systematic routine .
 Abnormalities may be detected at each step in the routine examination.
 Typical lesions associated with hemodialysis AV fistulas, including preexisting venous stenosis, juxta-anastomotic arterial stenosis, and accessory vein, are described separately.
 (See "Primary failure of the hemodialysis arteriovenous fistula", section on 'Associated lesions'.)